pangeo-bot/mybinder.org-upgrades/blogpost.md

 ## Step 4: Clone your fork

 You should be quite used to this!
 We'll use Python's `subprocess` module to run all of our `bash` commands.
-Within the for-loop above.
+We'll need to run these within the for-loop above.

 ```python
 		subprocess.check_call(['git', 'clone', 'https://github.com/henchbot/mybinder.org-deploy'])